Why Choose Calday?

 Our academic curriculum provides high quality teaching and learning delivered by well-qualified subject specialists; flexibility, both in terms of the choice of subjects and matching subjects to the individual needs of students; a platform for learning which ensures a smooth transition to the next stage of each student’s education.

-82% of our key stage four students achieved the English Baccalaureate in 2018
+87% of our key stage four students were entered for the English Baccalaureate in 2019

 Individual subject areas offer a broad and stimulating education, which challenges the students and extends well beyond the requirements of the traditional core subjects.